 Exercise bikes have evolved into interactive fitness stations.
-Gone are the days when you had to plug in your iPod to pep up your mood while exercising indoors.
+Gone are the days when you had to plug in your iPod to pep up your mood while cycling or running on treadmill at home.

 Most bikes now feature full-sized screens and come bundled with cloud-based fitness programs and virtual courses that let you ride on scenic trails and compete with buddies, all from the comfort of your home.